abbasnikbakht/otp-resources/README.md

 - GEOID.pbf (a clipped OSM PBF of all the buffered GEOID area)
 - GTFSFEED.zip (multiple, all GTFS feed zips of systems that lie within the buffer area)

-Outputs are structured in the following way (using two outputs as an example):
+Output files are structured in the following way (using two GEOIDs as an example):

 ```
 outputs